 Overwintering survival differed based on the feed that was provided the previous fall.
 The chance of survival was almost double in colonies that were allowed to keep their naturally-collected honey and those that were fed invert syrup (prosweet) over others that were fed high fructose corn syrup or sucrose syrup.
 Thus, for improving survival, beekeepers may choose to rely on honey and invert syrup rather than HFCS or sucrose.

 Gene expression is different in bees fed different diets.
 Gene expression profiles for candidate genes were almost identical for invert syrup and high fructose corn syrup fed bees while sucrose group was more similar to honey despite a small, significant difference in expression levels in all tested genes.
 How these changes will impact the individual bees or the colony are a subject for future study.

 Full transcriptome work from brain, flight muscle, and fat body samples is currently underway.
 In addition, the impacts of these feeds on the honey beeworker bee gut microbiome have yet to be determined.

 Education & Outreach Activities and Participation Summary

-These activities will occur at the end of the project, when we have results.
+Further activities will occur at the end of the project, when we have further results.

 Nothing yet to report